nielssorensen/OpenEmu-wiki/Next-Release-(previously-Grid-Rework).md

 - can we keep track of battery saves?
 - ~~are OpenVGDB ids persistent? should we add them to the core data store?~~
 - ~~add default cover art aspect ratio to system plugins (localised)~~
+- add support for multi-rom archives (is the stuff in multi-rom-archives branch working?)